Guide

 Frequently Asked Questions

 Yes.
 Once an establishment has employed 20 or more people at any point in the previous 12 months, it remains covered under the EPF Act - even if headcount later drops.
-The Act specifically uses the phrase "any day of the preceding 12 months" as the reference point.
+The Act uses "any day of the preceding 12 months" as the reference point.

 It depends on the contract structure.
-If the staffing agency employs and pays them, the agency is the employer for PF purposes and should have their own PF registration.
-If you are directing their work at your premises and are effectively their employer in practice, EPFO may count them toward your threshold.
-This is a grey area - get clarity on your specific contract structure before assuming.
+If the staffing agency employs and pays them, they are the employer for PF purposes.
+If you are directing their work at your premises, EPFO may count them toward your threshold.
+This is a grey area - get clarity on your specific contract structure.

-An employee who has never been an EPFO member and is earning above Rs.
+An employee who has never been an EPFO member and earns above Rs.
 15,000 basic salary can opt out when joining a new employer by submitting Form 11.
-However, once you are an EPFO member, you cannot opt out - even if your salary later crosses Rs.
+Once you are an EPFO member, you cannot opt out - even if your salary later crosses Rs.
 15,000.
 You can choose to contribute only on Rs.
 15,000 rather than your full salary.

 UAN is a 12-digit Universal Account Number assigned by EPFO to every PF member.
-It stays the same across all jobs throughout a person's career.
+It stays with the person across all jobs.
 As an employer, you need to generate or link a UAN for every covered employee when they join.

 Yes, they count toward your 20-employee threshold.
 And once your establishment is registered, contributions are due for all employees earning up to Rs.
-15,000 basic - regardless of whether they are full-time, part-time, or contractual.
+15,000 basic - regardless of full-time, part-time, or contractual status.

 Book this service on Ollvy